Chart Color Schemes

 Employment performance in South West Rocks has been below expectations when compared to most other areas nationally

-South West Rocks has a balanced workforce with white and blue collar jobs.
-The unemployment rate is 4.2% and there's been an estimated employment growth of 0.8% in the past year.
+South West Rocks has a balanced workforce with both white and blue collar jobs.
+Essential services sectors are well represented, with an unemployment rate of 4.1% as of September 2025.

-Agriculture, forestry & fishing has limited presence at 2.5%, compared to the regional average of 5.3%.
-Employment opportunities locally appear limited based on Census data comparison.
-Over the year to June 2025, employment increased by 0.8% while labour force grew by 0.8%, with unemployment remaining essentially unchanged.
-In contrast, Rest of NSW saw employment decline of 0.1% and labour force growth of 0.3%.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within South West Rocks.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to South West Rocks' employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years.
+However, agriculture, forestry & fishing has limited presence at 2.5%, compared to the regional average of 5.3%.
+Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment increased by 0.2% while labour force increased by 0.5%, resulting in a rise in unemployment of 0.3 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a rise in unemployment of 0.4 percentage points.
+State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
+National employment forecasts from Jobs and Skills Australia suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to South West Rocks's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population changes.

 Frequently Asked Questions - Employment